 Casa Alberto

 Just 10 minutes walking from the museum in Las Letras, Casa Alberto is a century-old tavern that oozes with ambiance.
 If you like paintings and photos of famous bullfighters, even better.
-Cozy up to the casual bar for some outstanding tapas, such as fried calamari, crispy patatas bravas, and veal meatballs or try to nab a table at the more formal restaurant for their famous Russian salad, cod-stuffed peppers, tender beef cheeks, and rich oxtail stew.
+Cozy up to the casual bar for some outstanding tapas, such as fried calamari, crispy patatas bravas, and veal meatballs.
+Alternatively, nab a table at the more formal restaurant for their famous Russian salad, cod-stuffed peppers, tender beef cheeks, and rich oxtail stew.

 La Sanabresa

-Walk 10 minutes west until you reach Calle del Amor de Dios and you’ll find La Sanabresa (C. del Amor de Dios, 12), an ancient restaurant that is very popular with the neighborhood locals.
+Walk 10 minutes west until you reach Calle del Amor de Dios and you’ll find La Sanabresa (C. del Amor de Dios, 12).
+This restaurant, opened in 1965 and has been very popular with the neighborhood locals for the last 6 decades.
 Here three waiters work the table-crammed dining room, serving home-style Madrid fare to the loyal crowd.
 This is about as old-school as it gets in Madrid.

 Lhardy

-Not far from La Sanabresa and dangerously close to bustling Puerta del Sol is Lhardy, a 185-year-old restaurant serving up Spanish fare with a slightly French accent.
-The handsome dining room is clad in wooden walls and chandeliers hang from the ceiling while white clothes cover the table.
-Lhardy isn’t the cheapest restaurant in town but if you want a splurge-worthy meal in an elegant environment, this is it.
+Not far from La Sanabresa and close to bustling Puerta del Sol is Lhardy, a 185-year-old restaurant serving up Spanish fare with a slightly French accent.
+The handsome dining room features wooden clad walls, opulent chandeliers and crisp white cloths covering the tables.
+Lhardy isn’t the cheapest restaurant in town, but if you want a splurge-worthy meal in an elegant environment, this is it.

 Emma Cocina

-Located near Puerta del Sol, about a 20-minute stroll from the Prado, Emma Cocina (Pl. de San Miguel, 4) serves up tapas and full portions of saliva-inducing fare.
+Located near Puerta del Sol, about 15 minutes from the Prado, Emma Cocina (Pl. de San Miguel, 4) serves up tapas and full portions of mouth watering fare.
 The menu leans toward Spain but also takes a jaunt around the Mediterranean, offering Turkish kofte, pasta dishes, and spinach-and-feta wraps.
 There’s a long list of jamón Ibérico to consider and the lunchtime menu del día is a two-course affair priced very reasonably.

 Barracuda Mx

-Around the corner from the triumphant Puerta de Alcalá arch and a 10-minute walk from the Prado, Barracuda Mx serves up award-winning haute Mexican fare from celebrated chef Roberto Ruiz.
+Around the corner from Puerta de Alcalá and 10-minutes walk from the Prado is Barracuda Mx.
+This place serves up award-winning haute Mexican fare from celebrated chef Roberto Ruiz.
 The seafood-leaning menu will bring your taste buds to a coastal town in Mexico.
 And the tequila and mezcal cart, moving about the dining room, adds to the dining joy.

 Los Gatos

-A six-minute walk from the museum brings you to Los Gatos (C. de Jesús, 2), a beer-focused tavern with a wonderful list of tapas delights.
+A six-minute walk from the museum brings you to Los Gatos (C. de Jesús, 2).
+This is a beer-focused tavern with a wonderful list of tapas delights.
 Order Galician octopus, tinned seafood, jamón Ibérico, and anchovies from Cantabria, among other Iberian treats.
 The wild decor with skeleton images on the tiled wall, chandeliers, and various portraits of famous bullfighters is a feast for the eyes.

 Cervecería Alemana

 Since the turn of the 20th century, the Cervecería Alemana has been pouring frothy golden ales for Madrileños.
-The German beer spot was also a favorite of one Ernest Hemingway, who had his favorite table in the front and to the right, if you want to sit where Papa Hemingway frequently got tipsy.
+The German beer spot was also a favorite of Ernest Hemingway.
+His favorite table was apparently in the front and to the right, if you want to sit where Hemingway frequently got tipsy.
 The place has a large beer selection including some German and Czech brews and the menu includes Spanish staples, as well as some requisite German sausages.
-A 13-minute walk from the Prado Museum, the beer spot sits on handsome Plaza de Santa Ana.
+A 13-minute walk from the Prado Museum, the beer spot sits on decadent Plaza de Santa Ana.

 Salmon Guru